 Mary also solicits volunteers for local clean-up projects that keep our island safe and beautiful.

-Under the direction of Mary Wilding, our Environmental Consultant, Garden Club members participated in the 32nd Annual Statewide Clean Ocean Action Beach Sweeps.
-Our group included Mary Wilding, Maryann Chatfield, Pam Masturzo, JoAnne McKee, Jeannette Michelson and Ginny Scarlatelli.
+Under the direction of Mary Wilding, our Environmental Consultant, Garden Club members participated in the 33nd Annual Statewide Clean Ocean Action Beach Sweeps on Saturday April 21st.
+Our group included Mary Wilding, Maryann Chatfield, Marlena Christensen, JoAnne McKee, Jeannette Michelson and Ginny Scarlatelli.
 The ladies worked to make a difference for clean water and the environment by sweeping clean the dyke beach at High Bar Harbor.

 A Plastic Ocean